imarc/craft-ab-test/README.md

 - **Starts At:** The date and time that the test should start.
 If left blank, the test will start immediately.
 - **Ends At:** The date and time that the test will end.
 If left blank, the test will run indefinitely.

+**You may need to clear the Craft caches to see a new test show up.**

 #### 3. Set up Google Tag Manager Dimensions
 In order to track which test options are shown and link it to other user behaviors, you will need to set up a custom demension in GA4.
 To do this:
 1. Login to Google Analytics, and edit the target domain